ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/about-page.md

 ...
 ```

-This will allow us to read the `package.json` file and get some important information from it within our `script setup` section.
+This will allow us to read the `package.json` file and get some important information from it within our `script` section.
 Note that there is no reason for this data to be reactive.

 **Note:** You may need to add the `author` node to the `package.json` file.
 You can just your your name like this: `"author": "Jackie Smith",`.